Vibhor Sogani: Moulded Magic, 2022

+Silent Subtext, 2025

+The Art of Vibhor Sogani, London Design Biennale, Somerset House, London, United Kingdom (2025).
+Presented as part of the India Pavilion, the short film offered a meditative exploration of Sogani’s evolving body of work, philosophy, and the sensorial experience of art beyond the visual.

 Awards and honours

-Sogani is the recipient of many notable awards and honours, including ‘Best Applied Art of the year’,India Habitat Center (2002); Best Exhibition Design award for DRDO Pavilion Defexpo (2006); Best Lighting Designer of the Year, Elle Decor International Design Awards (2008, 2011, and 2018); Gold Award, Joburg Easter Festival, South Africa (2009); ‘Indian Art Icon of the Year’, Camera, Catwalk, Canvas, Singapore (2014); Platinum Winner, GrandStand Awards, Acetech, Mumbai (2015); Best Decorative Wall Light Product of the Year Award for his design 'Umbra' at the Light Middle East Awards (2018); IIID Design Excellence Award (2018).
+Sogani is the recipient of many notable awards and honours including the ‘Best Applied Art of the Year’ award by India Habitat Centre (2002); Best Exhibition Design Award for the DRDO Pavilion at Defexpo (2006); and ‘Best Lighting Designer of the Year’ at the Elle Decor International Design Awards (2008, 2011, and 2018).
+He also received the Gold Award at the Joburg Easter Festival, South Africa (2009); the title of ‘Indian Art Icon of the Year’ at Camera, Catwalk, Canvas, Singapore (2014); the Platinum Winner award at the GrandStand Awards, Acetech Mumbai (2015); the Best Decorative Wall Light Product of the Year Award for ‘Umbra’ at the Light Middle East Awards (2018); the IIID Design Excellence Award (2018); the IIID Design Excellence Honours by the Indian Institute of Interior Designers (2022); and the Lifetime Design Excellence Award by the World Design Organisation (2025).
+Sogani also served as a member of the governing body of the Indian Design Council from 2017 to 2020, following his nomination by the Government of India.

 Jury and Speaker Engagements

 Vibhor Sogani has served as a juror for several prestigious events, including the Institute of Indian Interior Designers (IIID), Confederation of Indian Industry (CII), Indian Institute of Technology (IIT), Stainless Steel Innovation Awards (SIA), Eemax Global, and Auto Expo, Indian Design Mark 2019 (initiative in cooperation with the Good Design Award, Japan).
 He was also in the Grand Jury Panel for ‘Notions of India’ by TATA Structura, 2021.

 Sogani has been invited as a key speaker and panellist at prominent conferences and talks at institutes such as National Institute of Design (NID), Ahmedabad, Sushant School of Art & Architecture, Indian Institute of Craft and Design (IICD), School of Planning and Architecture (SPA), National Institute of Fashion Technology (NIFT), IIT Guwahati, DesignxDesign and IIID conferences.
 He addressed audiences at the APSDA conference hosted by IIID in Goa (2012); ID Symposium (2017); Nine Dot Squares, Diggi Palace, Jaipur (2016).

 In September 2018, he spoke on "Light and Art" at the Think Light conference at Light Middle East Dubai, UAE.
 He was also a speaker at New York Light Fair (2023) and Italian Design Day, Embassy of Italy, New Delhi (2023).

+He has also participated as a speaker at several national and international design forums, including LightFair, New York, USA (2023); the Italian Cultural Centre at the Embassy of Italy; and the APSDA (Asia Pacific Space Designers Association) conference in Goa (2012).
+Several of his designs have also received Certificates of Registration of Design from The Patent Office.